• About

 Maintain stable blood sugar levels

 Blood sugar fluctuations can trigger intense cravings.
 So, the solution is to stabilize those levels.
 Eat balanced meals that combine healthy fats, lean protein, and complex carbohydrates.
 This will slow down glucose absorption and prevent rapid blood sugar crashes and spikes.
 Plus, prioritize high-fiber foods, such as vegetables, whole grains, and legumes, as they help slow down digestion.
 You must monitor your portion sizes to maintain stable blood sugar levels while avoiding overeating.
-Additionally, get into the habit of eating smaller but more frequent meals that will help reduce cravings and prevent blood sugar fluctuations.
+Additionally, get into the habit of eating smaller but more frequent meals, or include meal replacement bars when on the go, as they can help reduce cravings and prevent blood sugar fluctuations.

 Optimize nutrition